Anglian Water Flourishing Environment Fund

 Anglian Water is committed to protecting and enhancing the species and habitats on its sites and across the region.

 As part of this commitment, the company has set up the Anglian Water Flourishing Environment Fund to make grants to support projects that directly conserve wetland habitats and species.
-The sum available for this year has been maintained at the previous level meaning grants totalling £40,000 are on offer and grants in the region of £2,000 to £10,000 will be awarded.
+Grants between £2,000 to £10,000 will be awarded.

 What is the funding for?